-§ 143-215.104Q.
-(Expires January 1, 2032 - see notes) Enforcement procedures; criminal penalties.
+§ 143-215.94X.
+Enforcement procedures: criminal penalties.

-- (a) Any person who negligently commits any of the offenses set out in subdivisions (1) through (10) of G.S.
-143-215.104P(a) shall be guilty of a Class 2 misdemeanor, which may include a fine not to exceed fifteen thousand dollars (\$15,000) per day of violation, provided that the fine shall not exceed a cumulative total of two hundred thousand dollars (\$200,000) for each period of 30 days during which a violation continues. - (b) Any person who knowingly and willfully commits any of the offenses set out in subdivisions (1) through (10) of G.S.
-143-215.104P(a) shall be guilty of a Class I felony, which may include a fine not to exceed one hundred thousand dollars (\$100,000) per day of violation, provided that this fine shall not exceed a cumulative total of five hundred thousand dollars (\$500,000) for each period of 30 days during which the violation continues.
-For the purposes of this subsection, the phrase "knowingly and willfully" shall mean "intentionally and consciously" as the courts of this State, according to the principles of common law, interpret the phrase in the light of reason and experience. - (c) Any person who knowingly commits any of the offenses set out in subdivisions (3) through (10) of G.S.
-143-215.104P(a) and who knows at that time that he thereby places another person in imminent danger of death or serious bodily injury shall be guilty of a Class C felony, which may include a fine not to exceed two hundred fifty thousand dollars (\$250,000) per day of violation, provided that this fine shall not exceed a cumulative total of one million dollars (\$1,000,000) for each period of 30 days during which the violation continues. - (2) For the purposes of this subsection, a person's state of mind is knowing with respect to: - a.
-His conduct, if he is aware of the nature of his conduct. - b.
-An existing circumstance, if he is aware or believes that the circumstance exists. - c.
-A result of his conduct, if he is aware or believes that his conduct is substantially certain to cause danger of death or serious bodily injury. - (3) Under this subsection, the following should be considered in determining whether a defendant who is a natural person knew that his conduct placed another person in imminent danger of death or serious bodily injury: - a.
-The person is responsible only for actual awareness or actual belief that he possessed, and - b.
-Knowledge possessed by a person other than the defendant but not by the defendant himself may not be attributed to the defendant. - (4) It is an affirmative defense to a prosecution under this subsection that the conduct charged was conduct consented to by the person endangered and that the danger and conduct charged were reasonably foreseeable hazards of an occupation, a business or profession, or of medical treatment or medical or scientific experimentation conducted by professionally approved methods, and the person had been made aware of the risks involved prior to giving consent.
-The defendant may establish an affirmative defense under this subdivision by a preponderance of the evidence. - (d) No proceeding shall be brought or continued under this section for or on account of a violation by any person who has previously been convicted of a federal violation based upon the same set of facts.
+(a) Any person who negligently commits any of the offenses set out in subdivisions (1) through (9) of G.S.
+143-215.94W(a) shall be guilty of a Class 2 misdemeanor which may include a fine not to exceed fifteen thousand dollars (\$15,000) per day of violation, provided that such fine shall not exceed a cumulative total of two hundred thousand dollars (\$200,000) for each period of 30 days during which a violation continues.

+(b) Any person who knowingly and willfully commits any of the offenses set out in subdivisions (1) through (5) of G.S.
+143-215.94W(a) shall be guilty of a Class I felony, which may include a fine not to exceed one hundred thousand dollars (\$100,000) per day of violation, provided that this fine shall not exceed a cumulative total of five hundred thousand dollars (\$500,000) for each period of 30 days during which a violation continues.
+For the purposes of this subsection, the phrase "knowingly and willfully" shall mean intentionally and consciously as the courts of this State, according to the principles of common law interpret the phrase in the light of reason and experience.

+- (c) (1) Any person who knowingly commits any of the offenses set out in subdivisions (1) through (5) of G.S.
+143-215.94W(a) and who knows at that time that he thereby places another person in imminent danger of death or serious bodily injury shall be guilty of a Class C felony, which may include a fine not to exceed two hundred fifty thousand dollars (\$250,000) per day of violation, provided that this fine shall not exceed a cumulative total of one million dollars (\$1,000,000) for each period of 30 days during which a violation continues. - (2) For the purposes of this subsection, a person's state of mind is knowing with respect to: - a.
+His conduct, if he is aware of the nature of his conduct; - b.
+An existing circumstance, if he is aware or believes that the circumstance exists; or - c.
+A result of his conduct, if he is aware or believes that his conduct is substantially certain to cause danger of death or serious bodily injury. - (3) Under this subsection, in determining whether a defendant who is a natural person knew that his conduct placed another person in imminent danger of death or serious bodily injury: - a.
+The person is responsible only for actual awareness or actual belief that he possessed; and - b.
+Knowledge possessed by a person other than the defendant but not by the defendant himself may not be attributed to the defendant. - (4) It is an affirmative defense to a prosecution under this subsection that the conduct charged was conduct consented to by the person endangered and that the danger and conduct charged were reasonably foreseeable hazards of an occupation, a business, or a profession; or of medical treatment or medical or scientific experimentation conducted by professionally approved methods and such other person had been made aware of the risks involved prior to giving consent.
+The defendant may establish an affirmative defense under this subdivision by a preponderance of the evidence.

+(d) No proceeding shall be brought or continued under this section for or on account of a violation by any person who has previously been convicted of a federal violation based upon the same set of facts.